devonartis/amazon-ec2-native-infrastructure-security-workshop/docs/labsteps.md

 2. After **Saving** you would then use **Subnet Associations** to **Edit Subnet Associations**.
 3. Here you would Associate with the **Web App Public Subnet in AZ1** and **Web App Public Subnet in AZ2** subnets by clicking **Edit**.

       Now, you’ve effectively ensured that if the Load Balancers in your environment misbehave, they can’t communicate with or compromise the Database servers directly.
-But there was no additional hardware firewall or complex routing required to make this simple change in the simple network topology.
+But there was no additional hardware, firewall, or complex routing required to make this simple change in the simple network topology.

      But let’s say you want to go further.
 The Proof of Concept servers you built aren’t exchanging state so they don’t need to communicate to each other.
 This way, if one gets compromised it can’t hurt the other.
 Let’s build that protection.